 Heat 5 tablespoon of vegetable oil in a heavy bottom large pot over medium-high heat.

-Once the oil is hot, add 1-inch piece of cinnamon, 3-4 cloves, 2-3 green cardamoms, and 2 bay leaves and let them crackle for 5-6 seconds.
+Once the oil is hot, add a 1-inch piece of cinnamon, 3-4 cloves, 2-3 green cardamoms, and 2 bay leaves, and let them crackle for 5-6 seconds.

 Add 1 cup of thinly sliced onions and fry until onions turn slightly brown, stirring frequently.

 Add 2 tablespoon ginger garlic paste, and 1 tablespoon red chili paste, and fry for 1 minute, stirring frequently.